 You Missed Something

 Changes were made but not enough.
 Blacks got the right to vote, but gays still couldn’t marry and were stigmatized.
-Women were in the workplace, but still had to-and still do-have to struggle to make top positions with equal wages to men.
-And when being openly gay became more socially acceptable, Arabs, Sikhs, and anyone who looked of Middle-eastern descent were still targeted as soon-to-be-terrorists.
+Women were in the workplace, but still had to—and still do—struggle to make top positions with equal wages to men.
+And when being openly gay became more socially acceptable, Arabs, Sikhs, and anyone who looked of Middle Eastern descent were still targeted as soon-to-be-terrorists.

 And each successive generation criticized the former for what they missed, so as to once again call the banners for the ‘new’ revolution that was going to make everything right.